Go

 Although the two-way radios in the children’s helmets were actually one

-console, which were numbered 1, 2 and 3, would flash to indicate both the
+communication console, which were numbered 1, 2 and 3, would flash to indicate

-device built into the life support system’s helmet, and the technology allowing
+directional homing device built into the life support system’s helmet, and the

 A second deficiency in